Skip to main content

 Settlement paths based on account type:

-• If no joint owner, POD beneficiary, or trust: estate goes through probate; present Letters Testamentary or Letters of Administration
+• If no joint owner, POD beneficiary, or trust: the estate goes through probate; present Letters Testamentary or Letters of Administration

 5